Ladder-Gaming-Network/rails_model/README.md

 **Architecture diagram**

+Our project was based off of Ruby on Rails, with a PostgreSQL database and Heroku deploy.
+(List other tech)
-(List of tech, PostgreSQL, Ruby on Rails, Heroku) (this needs to be fetched from presentation)
+(this needs to be fetched from presentation)

 **Authors:**